 -

-Parental concerns on COVID-19 vaccine safety and hesitancy in Korea: Implications for vaccine communication
+Parental concerns about COVID-19 vaccine safety and hesitancy in Korea: implications for vaccine communication

 -